- 3 minutes to read

 DevExpress provides a solution for SharePoint (SharePoint 2013 and SharePoint 2016) that implements wrappers for ASPxGridView and ASPxHtmlEditor controls.
 Once it is installed in the SharePoint environment, it registers all required assembly files, and provides a SharePoint portal with a set of Web Parts and Site Features.
-See the Solutions Overview topic in MSDN for more information on SharePoint solutions.
+See the following MSDN topic for more information on SharePoint solutions: Solutions Overview.

-This document describes how to install a DevExpress solution on a SharePoint server or development machine containing a SharePoint product.
+This document describes how to install a DevExpress products on a SharePoint server or development machine containing a SharePoint product.
 You can install DevExpress Web Parts automatically or manually.

-To install the DevExpress solution for SharePoint automatically, use the DevExpress ASP.NET SharePoint Register tool that ships with DevExpress ASP.NET installation.
+To install the DevExpress products for SharePoint automatically, use the DevExpress ASP.NET SharePoint Register tool that ships with the DevExpress ASP.NET installation.

-The ASP.NET SharePoint Register tool can only run on a machine with SharePoint installation.
+The ASP.NET SharePoint Register tool can only run on a machine with SharePoint installed.

-To use this tool, copy the "SharePoint" folder (located in the <Installation Root Directory>\Tools\ path) from your computer to the machine on which the SharePoint product is installed, and run the ASPxSharePointRegister.exe file from the copied folder.
+To use this tool, copy the "SharePoint" folder (located in the <Installation Root Directory>\Tools\ path) from your computer to the machine where SharePoint is installed, and run the ASPxSharePointRegister.exe file from the copied folder.

 In the invoked dialog, specify the SharePoint portal URL.

 Click the Register button to install DevExpress Web Parts for SharePoint to the specified portal on this machine.
 The registration tool automatically identifies the SharePoint product version (e.g., SharePoint 2016), and installs the corresponding set of Site Features.
-The Unregister button allows you to remove previously registered assemblies.
+The Unregister button removes previously registered assemblies.
 Note that you are required to reset the IIS server after the solution is installed and activated.